zhixin9001/2021-SAA/note/tips.md

     - NS record, identifies the name servers for the hosted zones
     - A record - Used to point a domain or subdomain to an IP address.
     - PTR record - A Pointer (PTR) record resolves an IP address to a fully-qualified domain name (FQDN) as an opposite to what A record does
+- on-promise
+    - Create an inbound endpoint on Route 53 Resolver and then DNS resolvers on the on-premises network can forward DNS queries to Route 53 Resolver via this endpoint
+    - Create an outbound endpoint on Route 53 Resolver and then Route 53 Resolver can conditionally forward queries to resolvers on the on-premises network via this endpoint

 ### Load Balancer
 - Application Load Balancer